luizpvas/explicit/README.md

 # Writing documentation

 Documentation is written .
-To make documentation available to users you must configure it via `Explicit::Documentation.build` and then publish it mounting it in `routes.rb`.
+To make documentation available to users you must configure it using `Explicit::Documentation.new` and then publish it mounting it in `routes.rb`.

-Inside `Explicit::Documentation.build` you have access to the following methods:
+Inside `Explicit::Documentation.new` you have access to the following methods:

 - `page_title(text)`
 - `primary_color(hexcode)`